NBISweden/workshop-reproducible-research/docs/jupyter.md

       managing notebooks.
 One of the outputs of the Jupyter project.
     * Jupyter notebook: The actual `.ipynb` file that constitutes your notebook.

-!!! attention "Windows users"
-    If you are doing these exercises through a Docker container you also need the run the following:

-    ```bash
-    mkdir -p -m 700 /root/.jupyter/ && \
-    echo "c.NotebookApp.ip = '0.0.0.0'" >> \
-        /root/.jupyter/jupyter_notebook_config.py
-    ```

 ## Getting started